BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 When determining whether a cover provides a discernible financial advantage, insurance and reinsurance undertakings should consider the extent to which the whole set of future cash](#)

-Page 12/18

 --- Page 13 ---

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue diamond-shaped emblem containing the European Union's circle of stars, positioned to the left of the stylized, lowercase acronym "eiopa" in grey.
-Below the acronym, the full name of the authority is written in a smaller grey font.

-eiopa
-European Insurance and
-Occupational Pensions Authority](#)

 ![A document outlining the qualitative and quantitative assessment methods for insurance and reinsurance contracts.
 It explains how to evaluate the impact of a "cover" by analyzing the configuration of cash flows and the relative difference in the present value of future obligations.